LifeReady - Academics - McDonogh School

 • I can communicate civilly with others.

-• I can draw on my understandings of other cultures, language registers, and context to support productive intercultural communication.
+• I can draw on my understanding of other cultures, language registers, and contexts to support productive intercultural communication.

 Perspective Taking